Learn the basics of doing a MEG experiment at the NatMEG facility.

 After the lunch break, we continue with the hands-on exercises.
 First how to prepare subjects with EOG, ECG and HPI coils before recording MEG and learn to assure adequate quality of preparation before recording begins.
-Then we will do one or two actual MEG experiment from start to end.
+Then we will do one or two MEG recordings from start to end.
 Finally, we will demonstrate running MaxFilter and upload data to the server.

 Slides from the driver's license part 2 can be found here.